ariessa/PowApp/README.md

 > **_NOTE:_**  Refer to this [article](https://android.gadgethacks.com/how-to/android-basics-see-what-kind-processor-you-have-arm-arm64-x86-0168051/) to know your device's CPU architecture.

-Download the specific APK based on your device's CPU architecture and install it.
+Download the specific release APK based on your device's CPU architecture and install it.

 + [ARM](https://github.com/ariessa/PowApp/blob/old/android/app/release/app-armeabi-v7a-release.apk)
 + [ARM64](https://github.com/ariessa/PowApp/blob/old/android/app/release/app-arm64-v8a-release.apk)
 + [x86_64](https://github.com/ariessa/PowApp/blob/old/android/app/release/app-x86_64-release.apk)

-> **_WARNING:_** There is no apk for x86 Android.
+> **_WARNING I:_** There is no apk for x86 Android.
 This is because Flutter does not currently support building for x86 Android.
 Refer to this [issue](https://github.com/flutter/flutter/issues/9253) on Github.

+> **_WARNING II:_** Release APKs cannot be installed on emulators.
 </br>

 ## Using Pow